mjbsp/tbslab/content/authors/brandtmark/_index.md

 - Researchers
 ---

-I am an assistant professor in the Department of Psychology at Michigan State University.
+I am an associate professor in the Department of Psychology at Michigan State University.
 The overarching goal of my research program is to understand how ideological and moral beliefs – such as political ideology, religious fundamentalism, and moral conviction – structure attitudes and behaviors and provide people with meaning.

 My publications are <a href="https://tbslaboratory.com/publications/index.html">here</a>.